SreehariRamMohan/rainbow_RBFDQN/README.md

-#### A few example of run commands
+### Rainbow RBFDQN

+Run flags:

+`--seed <seed_num>`

+`--experiment_name <exp_name>`
+Usually use something like `results/experiment1`, to create a new folder in the results root directory.

+`--run_title <run_title>`
+Creates a sub-folder under the results/<exp_name>/ directory and stores all the logs, hyperparameters, and meta logger information here.

+`--log`
+Use this flag if you want to store model checkpoint files for the network & target network.
+Files are stored under `results/<exp_name>/<run_title>/logs`

+`--double`
+If you want to use double DQN

+`--nstep <step_size>`
+If you want to use multi step returns

+`--dueling`
+If you want to use a dueling architecture.

+`--mean`
+By default the dueling architecture uses the max combine operator to merge the base value and advantage values.
+You can use the mean as the combine operator with this flag (default is max)

+### Example Run Commands
-`python experiments/experiment1.py --hyper_parameter_name 00 --experiment_name ./results/testing --run_title testing --learning_rate 100.0`
+`python experiments/experiment.py --hyper_parameter_name 00 --experiment_name ./results/test --run_title test --double`

-Run only a Double RBF-DQN experiment: python experiments/experiment.py --hyper_parameter_name 00 --experiment_name ./results/test --run_title test --double
+`python experiments/experiment.py --hyper_parameter_name 00 --experiment_name ./results/test --run_title test --double --nstep 3`

-Run a Double & Nstep returns experiment with step size 3:

-python experiments/experiment.py --hyper_parameter_name 00 --experiment_name ./results/test --run_title test --double --nstep 3
+`python experiments/experiment.py --hyper_parameter_name 00 --experiment_name ./results/test --run_title test --per --dueling`